optakt/optakt.github.io/content/flare/consensus.md

 They operate in the presence of asynchrony and communication faults, which may cause different processes to receive messages in different orders, and they tolerate both crash and Byzantine process fault.
 The system is asynchronous in the sense that no bound can be placed on the time required for a computation or for a communication of a message.
 A crash fault causes a process to stop processing and generating messages.
-A Byzantine fault allows an arbitrary behavior by the faulty process, including generating of messages intended to mislead the other processes.
+A Byzantine fault is some arbitrary behavior by the faulty process, including generating of messages intended to mislead the other processes.

 The total order ensures consistency by having the same updates applied to the replicated pieces of data in the same order at all sites.